sigasi/sigasi_insights/content/manual/setup.md

 ## Installing the offline update site

-This feature is supported for customers with {{% xl %}} or {{% xprt %}} licenses.

 Installing the offline update site is very similar to installing from the [main update site](#install-the-eclipse-plugin), where *step 2* is replaced with these steps:

-1. Download the offline update site from the link you received from your sales representative.
+1. Download the offline update site
 1. In the **Install** Wizard, click **Add...**
 1. Click **Archive...**, browse to the zip file you downloaded, and confirm with **OK**.
    {{< figure src="/img/manual/offline_update_site_add.png" alt="Add offline update site archive" >}}